Nao Deguchi: Biography

-Deguchi met Onisaburo Deguchi, in 1899, and he married her daughter, Sumiko, in 1900.
+Deguchi met Onisaburo Deguchi in 1899, and he married her daughter, Sumiko, in 1900.
 He organized her writings into Oomoto-kyo's scripture, and codified the religion.
 Together, they started the Dai Nihon Shūseikai.
 In 1913 its named changed to the Taihonkyō, and in 1916 the name changed again to the Kōdō Ōmoto.
 Despite their work together, they sometimes had different interpretations of the writings that Deguchi had created.
 Deguchi died on November 6, 1918.

+Nao Deguchi died in 1918.
+She was buried in a mound at Okutsuki (奥都城) cemetery in Ayabe.
+Onisaburo Deguchi and Nao Deguchi are buried in adjacent mounds, with Nao in the front right mound and Onisaburo in the front left mound.